Explore Al Ain City 2026 – The Garden City of the Emirates and Its Top Attractions

 Don’t miss Hili 8, where archaeologists unearthed traces of early human life, including evidence of ancient crops like barley and wheat.
 The park is perfect for peaceful walks and family picnics amid history.

-Al Ain Zoo – The Wildlife Gem of the UAE
+Al Ain Zoo – The Wildlife Gem of the Emirates

 Located at the base of Jebel Hafeet, Al Ain Zoo spans 400 hectares and is home to over 4,000 animals, including 130 endangered species.